sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-node-protocol.md

-# Prefer use `node:` protocol when importing Node.js builtin modules
+# Prefer using the `node:` protocol when importing Node.js builtin modules

 When importing builtin modules, it's more clear with [`node:` protocol](https://nodejs.org/api/esm.html#esm_node_imports).